 Rahul Mitra is a practicing Chartered Accountant, with over 28 years of experience in handling taxation matters in India.
 He specialises in transfer pricing, supply chain management projects, international taxation, BEPS, profit attribution to permanent establishments, etc.

-Rahul is currently associated with M/s Nangia Andersen LLP, being a member firm in India of Andersen Global network, as a Senior Advisor.
+Rahul is currently associated as an Advisor with M/s Nangia Andersen LLP, being a member firm in India of Andersen Global (erstwhile Arthur Andersen) network.